jcolag/Klickenklacker/README.md

 Introduction
 ------------

-RUBE II, like its predecessor, is an automaton-like system, where a set of objects are governed by the predetermined laws of "physics."
+_RUBE II:  Das Klickenklacker_, like its predecessor _Rube_, is an automaton-like system, where a set of objects are governed by the predetermined laws of "physics."
 Once constructed, the RUBE II program executes forever in time units known as _frames_, and so there is no "current-" or "next instruction," in the traditional programming sense.

 Frames are not unlike frames in a movie, where each is a step in the action.
 Each frame is created from the last through the following a simple process of determining the next location for objects, resolving impending collisions between objects, and committing the resolved movements.